IrakliGabadze/FilesManager/FilesManager/README.md

 ### Authorization
 - Authorization is facilitated through HttpOnly Cookie.
-- For simplicity, the API implementation of cookie authentication code is kept minimal.
+- For simplicity, the API implementation of authentication code is kept minimal.
 - **Note**: A database is not used in this scenario.

 ### Credentials for Demo